Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 Q3.
 How often should a 12 year old take an IQ Test?

 Re-testing is generally only helpful every 2-3 years.
-IQ remains relatively stable in teenage years outside factors like trauma or major educational shifts.
+IQ remains relatively stable in teenage years, despite outside factors like trauma or major educational shifts.
 More frequent testing yields little extra data but risks performance anxiety interfering with scores.

 Q4.
 What is the highest possible score of IQ test for 12 year olds?

 There is no absolute highest IQ score ceiling.
-However, scores exceeding 185 are exceedingly rare, achieved by less than 1 in 100 million people.
+Less than 1 in 100 million people, however, are able to achieve scores above 185.
 Among 12 year old test takers, reported scores above 160-165 should be interpreted cautiously as percentile norms become highly unreliable in the extreme tails.

 Conclusion